Obstetrician Gynecologist

 I'm 8 weeks pregnant and I just got a tattoo.
 I see a lot of mixed opinions online about it.
 Is the baby at risk of anything?
 Can it go into the baby's blood stream?

-Asked by Karla about 7 years ago
+Asked by Karla over 7 years ago

 You should speak to your health care provider about this.